ellennickles/creative-coding-summer-21/homework-carrie.md

 ### // Class 01 // August 9 // Working with a Desktop Editor + Final Project Progress

 #### In class:
+* Main Room:
+  * Review previous coding concepts.
   * Working with a desktop editor.
-* Final project progress check-in.
+* Breakout Room:
+  * Work on your final projects with a resident being there to answer specific technical questions.

 #### Homework Assignment:
 * FINAL PROJECT // Finish your final project.
 Get ready to present your project (FOUR minutes max, SEVEN minutes total including feedback):